yourmonojit/sitemap/README.md

-Copy the code and paste on your website new page
-And publishe the page. but first of all you you creat robot.txt file on this site https://www.labnol.org/blogger/sitemap/
+Copy the code (sitemap.txt) and paste on your website new page And publishe the page. but first of all you you creat robot.txt file on this site https://www.labnol.org/blogger/sitemap/